sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 # Using Perforce repositories with Sourcegraph

-You can use [Perforce](https://perforce.com) repositories with Sourcegraph by using the [git p4](https://git-scm.com/docs/git-p4) adapter, which creates an equivalent Git repository from a Perforce repository, and [`src-expose`](../external_service/non-git.md), Sourcegraph's tool for serving local directories.
+You can use [Perforce](https://perforce.com) repositories with Sourcegraph by using the [git p4](https://git-scm.com/docs/git-p4) adapter, which creates an equivalent Git repository from a Perforce repository, and [`src serve-git`](../external_service/src_serve_git.md), Sourcegraph's tool for serving local directories.

 Screenshot of using Sourcegraph for code navigation in a Perforce repository: